I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 • asmtools: tool to assemble / disassemble class-files.
 When I am working on a bug where I am only provided a class-file, I often inspect the class-file with jdis, modify it, and compile it again with jasm.
 That way I can often even reconstruct the reproducer with Java code eventually.

-Note 2: .jar files are simply a zip-directory of various .class files.
+Note 2: .jar files are simply zip-directories of various .class files.

 Types of JDK Builds